snunezcode/dbcentral-monitoring/README.md

 # DBCentral Monitoring Solution for AWS Database Services

 > **Disclaimer:** This code is provided as reference code only and is intended for educational, demonstration, and learning purposes.
 It is not intended for direct production use without proper review, testing, and modification to meet your specific requirements and security standards.
 You are responsible for testing, securing, and optimizing the AWS Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.
-Deploying AWS Content may incur AWS charges for creating or using AWS chargeable resources, such as running Amazon App Runner, Cognito, DynamoDB.
+Deploying AWS Content may incur AWS charges for creating or using AWS chargeable resources, such as running Amazon App Runner, Cognito, Cloudwatch, DynamoDB.

 ## Content